All emergency services

 You'll need to get a new Russian passport before you leave if:

-Getting a new Russian passport for non-residents is complex and can take several months.
+Getting a new Russian passport for non-residents is complex and can take up to 3 months.
+The Australian Government is unable to intervene or fast-track this process.

 Children born outside Russia and added to their parents' Russian passports need their own passport to leave Russia.

-If you're travelling alone with a child, Russian border authorities may require:
+If you're travelling alone with a child, Russian border authorities may require the following:

 More information: